MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 # Tenant Administration control for voice recognition (biometric data) in Teams Meeting Rooms

-Microsoft Teams Meetings Rooms now have voice recognition.
-A Teams tenant admin can control to what degree the organization is using voice recognition (biometric data).
-This feature allows people to edit the speakers of transcripts.
-You can change the speaker of a single utterance on all transcripts.
-The people you can change the speaker label for are the ones who are listed in the meeting.
-You can remove the identification of a single utterance or all utterances identified as that speaker on every transcript.
+Microsoft Teams Meetings Rooms now have voice recognition (biometric data).
+The tenant admin can control to what degree the organization is using voice recognition and the following features:

+- Edit the speakers of transcripts.
+- Change the speaker of a single utterance on all transcripts.
+- Change the speaker label for the people who are listed in the meeting.
+- Remove the identification of a single utterance or all utterances identified as that speaker on every transcript.

 There are two major policies used with biometric data: